 End-to-end sensor, electronics, and software functional tests will be done using accelerator tests, radiation sources, and built-in self-test routines and test procedures.
+In addition, simulation data from Monte Carlo models of the LET detector will be used to test the LET onboard processing software.
+The software acceptance test plan is described in section 4.3.3 below.

-Software walkthroughs will occur at software peer reviews, and reports will be presented at PDR and CDR.
+Software walkthroughs will occur at software peer reviews, and reports and status of action items will be presented at PDR, CDR, and other Project reviews.